Batmanabcdefg/AbaqusTraining/02_Lesson/readme.tex.md

 	3.0,2.0,1.0
 	4.0,2.0,1.0

 Here, field variable #1 varies from 1 to 4, field variable #2 varies from 1 to 2 and field variable #3 varies from 0 to 1.
-You may guess that if the number of field variables is large, this table becomes quite big and it may be more convenient to actually write a subroutine to vary the field variables.
+You may guess that if the number of field variables is large, this table becomes quite big and it may be more convenient to actually write a subroutine to vary the field variables (not covered in this training).
 In most cases, however, one or two field variables are used.